|EUGENE M. MCCARTHY, PHD GENETICS|

-In the summer of 1886 I saw on a farm in Collow in Lauenburg a female fox hybrid from a shepherd dog and a wild fox, the bastard had the size, shape and hairiness of a fox, but was not in color like a red fox in that its coloration was more like that of a wolf, as shepherd dogs are generally colored.
-At that time, the hybrid had young, by a house dog, which were black colored.
+In the summer of 1886, I saw on a farm in Collow in Lauenburg a female fox hybrid from a shepherd dog and a wild fox.
+It had the size, shape and hair of a fox, but was not in color like a red fox in that its coloration was more like that of a wolf, as shepherd dogs are generally colored.
+At that time, the hybrid had young by a domestic dog, which were black.
 It follows from this, then, that fox hybrids are fertile.
-In the neighborhood many shepherd dogs have a fox-like character, so that people can probably be believed who say the farmers there take their shepherd bitches to the woods when they are in heat to allow them to mate with foxes and thereby obtain more vigilant, lively dogs.
+In the neighborhood many shepherd dogs have a fox-like character, so that people can probably be believed who say the farmers there take their shepherd bitches to the woods when they are in heat to allow them to mate with foxes and thereby obtain more watchful and lively dogs.
 Translated by E.M.
 McCarthy.
-Original German: "Fuchs Bastard - Im Sommer 1886 sah ich auf einem Bauernhofe in Collow i.
+Original German: “Fuchs Bastard - Im Sommer 1886 sah ich auf einem Bauernhofe in Collow i.
 Lauenburg einen weiblichen Fuchsbastard, welcher von einer Schäferhündin und einem wildlebenden Fuchse abstammte.
 Der Bastard hatte die Größe, Gestalt und Behaarung des Fuchses; jedoch war die Färbung nicht fuchsrot sondern wolfsartig, wie Schäferhunde häufig gefärbt zu sein pflegen.
 Der Bastard hatte zu jener Zeit Junge, und zwar von einem Haushunde, und waren die Jungen schwarz gefärbt.
 Es geht hieraus hervor, däß auch Fuchsbastaide bei der Anpaarung fruchtbar sind.
-In hiesiger Gegend tragen viele Schäfer hunde ein fuchsartiges Gepräge, so daß man den Aussagen mancher Leute, die Bauernbänden ihre hitzigen Schäferhündinnen im Walde an, um sie vom Fuchse belegen zu lassen und dadurch besonders wachsame, lebhafte Hunde zu erhalten wohl Glauben schenken darf."
+In hiesiger Gegend tragen viele Schäfer hunde ein fuchsartiges Gepräge, so daß man den Aussagen mancher Leute, die Bauernbänden ihre hitzigen Schäferhündinnen im Walde an, um sie vom Fuchse belegen zu lassen und dadurch besonders wachsame, lebhafte Hunde zu erhalten wohl Glauben schenken darf.”

 Another article was written by British zoologist Reginald Innes Pocock (1900):